mattmc3/zephyr/README.md

 ## Plugins

+- autosuggestions - Fish-like autosuggestions for zsh
-- colors - sets variables and add functions related to shell colors
+- \*colors - sets variables and add functions related to shell colors
 - confd - source conf.d like Fish
-- completions - load and initialize the built-in zsh completion system
+- \*completions - load and initialize the built-in zsh completion system
-- directory - sets options and aliases related to the dirstack and directories
+- \*directory - sets options and aliases related to the dirstack and directories
-- editor - override and fill in the gaps of the default keybinds
+- \*editor - override and fill in the gaps of the default keybinds
-- environment - sets general shell options and defines environment variables.
+- \*environment - sets general shell options and defines environment variables
-- history - load and initilize the built-in zsh history system
+- \*history - load and initilize the built-in zsh history system
+- \*history-substring-search - port of Fish history search (up arrow)
-- prompt - load and initialize the build-in zsh prompt system
+- \*prompt - load and initialize the build-in zsh prompt system
-- utility - common shell utilities, aimed at making cross platform work less painful
+- \*utility - common shell utilities, aimed at making cross platform work less painful
+- syntax-highlighting - Fish shell like syntax highlighting for Zsh
 - zfunctions - lazy load functions dir like Fish

+\* loaded by default

+## External plugins

+Zephyr accomplishes a lot of its magic by pulling together core plugins from:

+- belak/zsh-utils
+- romkatv/zsh-bench
+- zsh-users/zsh-autosuggestions
+- zsh-users/zsh-completions
+- zsh-users/zsh-history-subsring-search
+- zsh-users/zsh-syntax-highlighting

 ## Configuration